arozhkov/jimi-robot/README.md

 ## _config.yaml_

 This file starts with definition of a writer that will be used for all sources defined below.
 Definitions of the writer and sources starts with a tag referring to the object's class.
-Each class needs it's own set of properties to get work done.
+Each class needs its own set of properties to get work done.
 Properties' names are self-explanatory most of the time.

 Only groups of metrics which are mentioned in `metricsLists` will be collected from the sources and processed by the writer.